bfraser4/Python-Pharmaceutical-Data-Analysis/README.md

 What good is data without a good plot to tell the story?

-In this project, you’ll apply what you've learned about Matplotlib and to a real-world situation and dataset.
+In this project, apply what you've learned about Matplotlib and to a real-world situation and dataset.

 ## Background